covcom/205CDE/13_14 Database/README.md

 ALTER TABLE l1 ADD COLUMN Age integer;
 ```

-Code above rename the table we first created to l1 (lecturers 1) and adds a column called Age.
+The code above rename the table we first created to l1 (lecturers 1) and adds a column called Age.

 Now run the following commands to insert data into this new column, and add an additional row for later use